 How Does Cross Addiction Work?

-The concept of cross addiction is partially based on the idea that people with past substance use disorders are highly prone to future addictions.
-Since addiction is a disease affecting the reward pathways in the brain, this theoretically makes sense.
+The concept of cross addiction has some basis in the idea that those with past substance use disorders are highly prone to future addictions.
+Since addiction is a disease affecting the reward pathways in the brain, this theoretically makes sense.3

 But, long-term, does a history of substance or alcohol dependence really make you more vulnerable to future addictions?